 - Advertising and marketing campaign (WeChat, Weibo, XiaoHongShu, etc.),

 Budgeting your project will be very important to import products in China.
-No serious plan may lead to failure or very few results, in the best case.
+A poor plan may lead to failure or very few results.

 If you involve yourself in CBEC, the question of storage will soon be very important.
 You’ll have to consider investing in a storage area in a CBEC zone.

-Of course, if you’re just starting it may not be necessary immediately.
 You first have to be sure that you’ll make product sales, otherwise, you’ll end up losing a lot of money.
-But as soon as you’ll grow big enough to have detailed forecast of your future sales, and in concern of customer experience improvement, having a warehouse to store your products will be a wise idea.
+But as soon as you grow big enough to have a detailed forecast of your future sales and understanding of customer needs, having a warehouse to store your products will be a wise idea.

 For logistic, be careful of “hidden costs”, such as packing costs: